 Indeed, given $x \in \infsubset{\omega}$, $a$ is reconstructible by $x$ as the set $\set{n \in \omega}{3n \in x}$.
 Similarly, also $c$ is reconstructible from $x$.
 Then, being the union of two coanalytic sets, $\J$ is coanalytic. \end{proof}

 An ultrafilter $\U$ is called a \emph{p-point} if for any countable $\F \subseteq \U$, there exists $Y \in \U$ such that $Y \subseteq^* X$ for every $X \in \F$.
-Recently, Bardyla, Cancino-Manriquez, Fischer, and Switzer have defined the notion of $\U$\emph{-encompassing} ideal independent family, where $\U$ is an ultrafilter on $\omega$ (see \cite[Definition 5.1]{BCFS25}).
+Recently, Bardyla, Cancino-Manriquez, Fischer, and Switzer definethe notion of $\U$\emph{-encompassing} ideal independent family, where $\U$ is an ultrafilter on $\omega$ (see \cite[Definition 5.1]{BCFS25}).
 When such $\U$ is a p-point and under some additional assumptions, this strengthening of the maximality condition for ideal independent families isolates a subclass of maximal ideal independent families which are indestructible by any proper, $\omega^\omega$-bounding, p-point preserving forcing notion.
-Moreover they show that under \textsf{CH}, for any p-point $\U$ there exists a $\U$-encompassing ideal independent family with the required additional assumptions for indestructibility \cite[Theorem 5.2]{BCFS25}.
-Thus, adapting their construction in \textsf{L} and using the $\Sigma_2^1$-definable wellorder of the reals yields a $\Sigma_2^1$-definable maximal ideal independent family which remains maximal under a broad class of proper forcing notions.
+Moreover, they show that under \textsf{CH}, for any p-point $\U$ there exists a $\U$-encompassing ideal independent family with the required additional assumptions for indestructibility \cite[Theorem 5.2]{BCFS25}.
+Thus, adapting their construction in \textsf{L} yields a $\Sigma_2^1$-definable maximal ideal independent family which remains maximal under a broad class of proper forcing notions.
 One particular instance of a proper, $\omega^\omega$-bounding forcing notion which preserves p-points is the construction of a $\Delta_3^1$ wellorder of the reals in a model of $\mathfrak{c} = \aleph_2$ given by Fischer and Friedman in 2010 \cite{FischerFriedman_2010}; see also \cite{bergfalk2022projective}.
-Using these observations and Theorem \ref{THM_coanalyticsmm} we obtain the following:
+Using these observations together with Theorem \ref{THM_coanalyticsmm}, we obtain the following: